AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### Modifying the [!UICONTROL Profiles] dashboard

 You can modify the appearance of the [!UICONTROL Profiles] dashboard by selecting **[!UICONTROL Modify dashboard]**.
-This enables you to move, add, and remove widgets from the dashboard as well as to access the **[!UICONTROL Widget library]** to explore available widgets and create custom widgets for your organization.
+This enables you to move, add, and remove widgets from the dashboard, as well as to access the **[!UICONTROL Widget library]** to explore available widgets, and create custom widgets for your organization.

 Please refer to the [modifying dashboards](../customize/modify.md) and [widget library overview](../customize/widget-library.md) documentation to learn more.